 Who/what is Alexa?

 For most people, all you really have to know about Alexa is that it’s the name of the voice that comes out of Alexa-enabled speakers.
 Basically, Alexa is to Amazon what Siri is to Apple.
-Alexa is a voice that you can ask questions and get answers to such as, “what is the weather today in Chicago?”
+Alexa is a voice that you can ask questions to and get answers, such as “What is the weather today in Chicago?”
 Alexa has been integrated into many of Amazon’s services and can be used with products such as the original Amazon Echo, Echo Dot, Echo Spot, Echo Show, or Amazon Fire TV.

 According to Amazon’s Developer site, the Alexa Voice Service (AVS) lives in the cloud.
 Amazon’s AVS is an intelligent voice recognition and natural language understanding service.
 The service can be used to voice-enable any connected device that has a microphone and speaker.
+That’s why you’re starting to see Alexa in headphones and other devices.
 “Alexa is always getting smarter with new capabilities through machine learning,” Amazon’s Developer site reads.

 While Alexa is the official name for Amazon’s voice assistant, you can change this wake word to “Amazon,” “Computer,” or “Echo.”
 That’s a useful feature, especially if your name or your partner’s or roommate’s name happens to be Alexa or something that sounds similar.